Broken Sword 5: The Serpent's Curse: Plot

-Upon finding the painting's provenance in Henri's office to be faked, George discovers Simeon murdered in the gallery after uncovering a plot involving the painting.
-Meeting with Henri's widow, Bijou Dubois, shortly after this, George confronts her with the forged provenance.
+Upon finding the painting's provenance in Henri's office to be faked, George discovers Simeon murdered in the gallery and is forced to avoid the police.
+At the same time he and Nicole find Tiago has gone missing, questioning where he went.
+Seeking answers, the pair confront Henri's widow, Bijou Dubois, regarding the forged provenance.
 Guilt-ridden, Bijou confesses that she, Henri and Hobbs helped Medovsky to use la Maledicció in an insurance scam - Hobbs forged the provenance, while Henri was convinced subtly to exhibit it, allowing Medovsky to stage its theft, claim the insurance, and sell the painting to Gehnen.
-Bijou reveals that she and Hobbs decided to betray Medovsky by stealing the painting and giving him a forgery, prompting George and Nicole to visit Hobbs' studio.
-Upon arriving, they find Hobbs murdered, and discover Langham to be his killer, having sought to acquire la Maledicció for himself for unknown reasons.
-Realising he left with a forgery after setting the studio on fire, the pair find the original and return to Paris.
+Bijou reveals that she and Hobbs decided to betray Medovsky by stealing the painting and giving him a forgery.
+Returning to London to confront Hobbs at his studio, the pair find him dead, and the original hidden behind a painting in his room.
+Shortly after finding Hobbs had deduced a set of clues in the painting pointed to a castle in Catalonia, Spain, the pair narrowly escape the studio after Langham sets it on fire, deducing he doesn't work for Interpol and may be involved with Gehnen.

-Discovering Tiago had left to hide in the ruins of his family's house in Catalonia, Spain, with his daughter Eva, George and Nicole bring the painting to him, and work to decipher its secrets.
-They quickly discover the map leads to Montserrat, where the Gnostics hid an artifact called the "Tabula Veritatis" which can raise Lucifer (the devil) by destroying Jehovah (God).
+Travelling to Spain to solve the mystery of la Maledicció, the pair reunite with Tiago in the castle ruins, which he reveals to be his family's former home.
+Working alongside him and his daughter Eva, George and Nicole begin investigating the painting to decipher its secrets.
+They quickly discover it pointing to a map that leads to Montserrat, where the Gnostics hid an artifact called the "Tabula Veritatis" which can raise Lucifer (the devil) by destroying Jehovah (God).
 Langham soon tracks them down, kidnapping Tiago, and revealing his grandfather to be a man named Gehnen who led the raid on the Marqués' home, in order to find the Tabula and use it to release Lucifer.
 Seeking to prevent this, George, Nicole and Eva work together to recover the Tabula, learning Gehnen died trying to reach it without realising it was sealed away with Tiago's medallion.
 Upon recovering it, Langham steals it from the group and murders Tiago.
 Before dying, Tiago helps the group learn that the Tabula is to be used at a site in Iraq denoted as "Eden".